christiandunkel/raytracer/framework/tasks.md

   - last smart pointer owning it is destroyed
   - last smart pointer owning it is assigned another pointer via = o. reset()
 - can own object while storing pointer to another
-  - for exammple, can be used to point to an object's member, while still owning the object
+  - for example, can be used to point to an object's member, while still owning the object

 *std::make_shared*
 - construct T object and wrap it in smart pointer

+`std::shared_ptr<Sphere> s1 = std::make_shared<Sphere>(position, 1.2f, red, "sphere0");`
+- static pointer -> static pointer
+  - in compilation-time known
+  - can use all methods of sphere

+`std::shared_ptr<Shape> s2 = std::make_shared<Sphere>(position, 1.2f, red, "sphere1");`
+- static pointer -> to dynamic object
+  - in run-time looks for Sphere object
+  - can only run methods of Sphere (but virtual methods overriden by sphere still work)

 ## Aufgabe 5.8